 - All KVM switches added to the User Station

 - User credentials entered for each KVM switch

+- All Targets and access

 - User profiles

 - "admin" user profile is recreated with factory default settings

 - User groups other than the built-in user groups

 - Built-in user groups reset to factory default settings

-- All user preferences settings, such as keyboard macros
+- All user preferences settings

 - System settings

+- Trusted certificates

-- Installed trusted certificates
+- Server certificates

+- Desktop background

 - Backup files

-- Event log
+- Log files

-- Event log archives

-Note: To perform factory reset at startup instead of using the User Station Configuration window, see Factory Reset at Startup (on page 183).
+Note: To perform factory reset at startup instead of using the User Station Configuration window, see Factory Reset at Startup (on page 204).

-- • To perform the factory reset: - 1.
-If not displayed, launch the User Station Configuration window.
+- To perform the factory reset: - If not displayed, launch the User Station Configuration window.
 See User Station Configuration (on page 26).